 WASHINGTON -- What you see is what you get.

-Two events this week are likely to reinforce the theme of slow growth.
-On Tuesday, the Commerce Department is slated to release a revised estimate for gross domestic product in the second quarter that some analysts expect could show growth as low as 1%, down from the uninspiring 1.6% reported last month.
+The theme of slow growth is likely to be reinforced by two events this week.
+On Tuesday, the Commerce Department is slated to release a r estimate for gross domestic product in the second quarter that some analysts expect could show growth as low as 1%, down from the uninspiring 1.6% reported last month.

-The main reason for the revision is the merchandise trade deficit, which stunned financial markets and the Clinton administration by jumping to $12.1 billion in June.
-The 44% increase, from $8.4 billion in May, means the trade sector was weaker than expected.
+The main reason for the revision is the merchandise trade deficit, which stunned financial markets and the Clinton administration jumping to $12.1 billion in June.
+The 44% increase from $8.4 billion in May means the trade sector was weaker than expected.

 The trade figures highlighted the ongoing weakness in manufacturing as exporters find that business is drying up in Europe, which is in recession, and in Japan, which is scraping bottom.

-The second event that will underscore the sluggish nature of the recovery is the mid-year budget review, now late, that is due to be issued-by the administration this week.
+The second event that will underscore the sluggish nature of the recovery is the midyear budget review, now late, that is due to be issued by the administration.

-It is becoming increasingly apparent that Clinton's hopes for a reviving economy, while not thwarted, are taking longer to achieve than the administration was hoping when it took office in January.
+It is becoming increasingly apparent that Mr. Clinton's hopes for a reviving economy, while not being thwarted, are taking longer to achieve than the administration expected when it took office in January.

 Still, prospects for growth through the end of 1994 are not very impressive.
 Economists belonging to the Public Securities Association recently estimated that GDP will rise 2.6% this year and 2.9% next year.

 At NationsBank Corp., analysts figure that job growth will pick up slightly to about 200,000 a month and bring down the jobless rate from the current 6.8% to 6.5% by the end of the year.

 Next year, they calculate slightly slower job creation of 150,000 per month, enough to bring the jobless rate down another notch to 6%.